 Enjoyed the finest moment of his career when he won the Masters in 2016, a week after the birth of his son, Zachariah.
 Produced an impressively gutsy finish at Augusta National to take advantage of Jordan Spieth’s late collapse and become the first Englishman to don the Green Jacket for 20 years.
+Finished the season ranked second in the Race to Dubai Rankings presented by Rolex, finishing runner up at the Italian Open and third at the BMW PGA Championship to boost his points total.
 Emerged as a world-beater in 2015, when he won the first tournament of the season, the lucrative Nedbank Golf Challenge, and pushed Rory McIlroy all the way in the Race to Dubai after also winning the Omega European Masters in August, holding off fellow Yorkshireman Matt Fitzpatrick in Switzerland.
 Carried his best form into 2016 to claim the Omega Dubai Desert Classic in February, holing a brilliant birdie putt on the last to triumph by one, and soon after took third place in the WGC-Cadillac Championship to hint at what was to come at the Masters a month later.
 Made his European Tour breakthrough at the 2012 BMW International Open, where he beat Marcus Fraser in a play-off at Golf Club Gut Lärchenhof in Cologne, Germany.
 The son of a preacher enjoyed a stunning amateur career, winning the English Amateur Championship at Royal St George’s after being crowned Yorkshire Amateur Champion in 2007, before going on to play in the Walker Cup and become number one amateur in Europe.
 Earned his 2009 playing rights after cruising through all three stages of the Qualifying School.
 Currently coached by Graham Walker, who was previously named in Golf Monthly’s Top 25 Coaches.